3a7anton/symptom-checker-ai-bd/README.md

-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 # 🩺 AI Symptom Checker & Health Tracker

 A modern, responsive web application that provides AI-powered symptom analysis and health tracking capabilities.
 Built with React, TypeScript, and Firebase, featuring a beautiful glassmorphism UI design.